ephil-ai/ephil.ai/content/project/opacity-ml/index.md

 ---
 title: Trustworthy AI
-summary: 'Transparency is a cornerstone of the responsible use and development of artificial intelligence.
-Unfortunately, many state-of-the-art AI systems are notoriously opaque: it is difficult to know what these systems are actually doing, why they do what they do, and how they do it. [(read more)](/project/opacity-ml)'
+summary: 'Trustworthiness is recognized as a key quality requirement for AI systems as they become increasingly powerful and prevalent.
+However, trustworthiness depends on properties such as transparency, fairness, reliability, and robustness--many of which remain poorly understood and difficult to implement. [(read more)](/project/opacity-ml)'
 date: "2021-12-01T00:00:00Z"
 profile: false
 show_date: false